argaman-aloni/sam_learning/README.md

 # Safe Action Model Learning Framework
 SAM learning algorithms for multiple purposes.

+## Notice
+This code is NOT the published research and contains underdeveloped code.
+Please contact me if you want to use this code for research purposes.

 ## Features

 The SAM-Learning framework is a multi-purpose framework for learning safe action models.